 Michael Collins – detailed interview (over one hour) – “there are highly effective treatments for this injury”

 The long interview gives more information about the treatment approaches for the different types.
-For example, vestibular concussions require activities to challenge the vestibular pathways in the brain, while having high anxiety (caused by excessive sympathetic nervous system arousal – being too much in ‘fight or flight’ mode) can be helped by physical exercises to stimulate the parasympathetic nervous system, to relax you.
+For example, vestibular concussions require activities to challenge the vestibular pathways in the brain, while having high anxiety (caused by excessive sympathetic nervous system arousal – being too much in ‘fight or flight’ mode) can be helped by physical exercises to stimulate the parasympathetic nervous system to relax you.

-He also notes that problems with one system, such as the vestibular system, can have numerous knock-on effects on other systems, which is why specialist diagnosis is important to figure out the root problem(s) and treat them effectively.
+Michael Collins also notes that problems with one system, such as the vestibular system, can have numerous knock-on effects on other systems, which is why specialist diagnosis is important to figure out the root problem(s) and treat them effectively.